In times of crisis, help is available

 When to contact social services

 If you have urgent concerns about someone's social circumstances, such as children and young people, vulnerable adults or people with learning difficulties, it may be more appropriate to call social services.
-Local government services such as housing services and social care services often run out-of-hours duty provision.
+Local government services such as housing services and social care services often run out-of-hours duty provisions.

 Search for your local council to find out how your social care service deals with emergencies out of office hours.